 2. Determining the Mode of Inheritance

-One of the primary uses of a pedigree is to determine the mode of inheritance of a trait or condition.
+Probably primary uses of a pedigree is to determine the mode of inheritance of a trait or condition.
 This refers to how a gene responsible for the trait is passed down from parents to offspring.
 The most common modes of inheritance include:

 - Autosomal Dominant: In autosomal dominant inheritance, only one copy of the mutated gene is needed for an individual to express the trait or condition.
-This means that if one parent has the condition, there is a 50% chance that each child will inherit it.
+Basically, if one parent has the condition, there is a 50% chance that each child will inherit it.
 Pedigree patterns for autosomal dominant traits often show the trait appearing in every generation, with affected individuals having at least one affected parent.
 Examples: Huntington's disease, achondroplasia.

 - X-Linked Dominant: In X-linked dominant inheritance, the mutated gene is located on the X chromosome, and only one copy is needed for an individual to express the trait or condition.
 Since females have two X chromosomes, they are more likely to be affected than males, who only have one.
 Affected males will pass the trait to all of their daughters but none of their sons.
 Affected females have a 50% chance of passing the trait to each child, regardless of sex.
 Pedigree patterns for X-linked dominant traits often show more affected females than males.
 Examples: Fragile X syndrome (some forms), Rett syndrome.

 - X-Linked Recessive: In X-linked recessive inheritance, the mutated gene is located on the X chromosome, and two copies are needed for females to express the trait or condition, while only one copy is needed for males.
-This means that males are more likely to be affected than females.
+What this tells us is males are more likely to be affected than females.
 Females with one copy of the mutated gene are carriers and usually do not show symptoms.
 Affected males will pass the mutated gene to all of their daughters, who will become carriers, but none of their sons.
 Carrier females have a 50% chance of passing the mutated gene to each son, who will then be affected, and a 50% chance of passing the mutated gene to each daughter, who will then become a carrier.
 Pedigree patterns for X-linked recessive traits often show more affected males than females, and the trait is often passed from an affected male to his grandsons through his carrier daughters.
 Examples: Hemophilia, Duchenne muscular dystrophy.

 - Y-Linked: In Y-linked inheritance, the mutated gene is located on the Y chromosome.
 Since only males have a Y chromosome, only males can be affected.
 Affected males will pass the trait to all of their sons.
 Pedigree patterns for Y-linked traits show the trait appearing only in males and being passed down from father to son.
 Examples: Male infertility (some forms).

 - Mitochondrial Inheritance: Mitochondrial inheritance involves genes located in the mitochondria, which are organelles found in the cytoplasm of cells.
 Mitochondria are inherited exclusively from the mother.
-Therefore, in mitochondrial inheritance, all offspring of an affected mother will inherit the trait or condition, while no offspring of an affected father will inherit it.
+Because of this, in mitochondrial inheritance, all offspring of an affected mother will inherit the trait or condition, while no offspring of an affected father will inherit it.
 Pedigree patterns for mitochondrial traits show the trait being passed down from mothers to all of their children, regardless of sex.
 Examples: Leber hereditary optic neuropathy (LHON).

 3. Identifying Carriers

 Pedigrees can help identify individuals who are carriers of a recessive trait or condition.
-Carriers have one copy of the mutated gene but do not express the trait themselves.
 They can pass the mutated gene on to their children, who may then be affected if they inherit another copy of the mutated gene from the other parent.
 In a pedigree, carriers are often represented by a half-shaded symbol or a symbol with a dot inside.
+Carriers have one copy of the mutated gene but do not express the trait themselves.
 Identifying carriers is crucial for genetic counseling, as it allows couples to assess their risk of having a child with a recessive condition.

 4. Assessing Risk